 OEB 5 compounds are active pharmaceutical ingredients that have been assigned to an occupational exposure band (OEB) rating of 5, or the most severe rating in a 5-band occupational exposure banding system.
 A rating of OEB 5 represents those APIs that may have any of the following properties:

-Depending on the company’s specific banding system, OEB 5 compounds typically would have numerical occupational exposure limits (OEL) less than 1 μg/m3.
+Depending on the company’s specific banding system, OEB 5 compounds typically would have numerical occupational exposure limits (OEL) less than 1 μg/m3 or an ADE or permitted daily exposure (PDE) of less than 5 ug/day.
+This information will be listed on the PDE report for the specific active pharmaceutical ingredient.

 The determination of whether a compound should be assigned a rating of OEB 5 or not should be performed by an expert occupational toxicologist.
 In order to make this determination, the expert toxicologist must review all the relevant pre-clinical and clinical information.